Xiphinema americanum: Symptoms and economic importance

 The symptoms that plants exhibit in response to the pathogenicity of Xiphinema americanum are similar to those of other migratory ectoparasitic nematodes of roots.
 It is common to see poor growth and or stunting of the plant, yellowing or wilting of the foliage, and reduced root systems which can include root necrosis, lack of feeder or secondary roots, and occasional tufts of stubby rootlets.

 Young, shortleaved yellow pine trees with moderate swelling of roots with clusters of short, stubby branches were the first demonstration of X. americanum pathogenicity in 1955.
 X. americanum can also cause severe effects on foliage, sometimes causing chlorosis and complete defoliation as seen on Guatemalan coffee trees.
 The dagger nematode causes the devitalization of root tips and overall root death when they feed at the root tips and root sides of strawberry plants.
 Reddish-brown lesions that turn black and necrotic with time result at the sites of feeding, and result in reduced root systems and stunted tops.

+In corn, numbers of Xiphinema americanum, have been negatively correlated to yield, and Iowa diagnostic samples from 2000-2010 showed that 6% of submitted corn samples exceeded established damage thresholds of 30-40 individuals per 100 cm³ of soil.

 Xiphinema americanum is listed as a C-rated pest in California due to its wide host range of California crops.
 C-rated pests are widespread, and are of known economic or environmental detriment, according to The California Department of Food and Agriculture.
 Due to X. americanum's difficulty in maintaining high populations in frequently tilled soils (see Control), the dagger nematode is mainly an economic problem on biennial and perennial crops rather than annual crops (except for damage to emerging seedlings).